Sisters of Mercy: Honduras

-Healthcare
+Healthcare in the Americas

 The Sisters founded dozens of hospitals in the United States, and sponsors, or co-sponsors, six health systems.
 The organization also operates health care ministries in Belize, Guam, Guyana, Peru and the Philippines.

+In 1883, they founded The Retreat, A Home for Friendless Girls for unwed expecting mothers in Toledo, Ohio.
+The hospital changed names and locations several times over the years before closing as Riverside Mercy Hospital in 2002.

 In 1892, they founded Mercy Hospital in Hamilton, Ohio.
 "With lots of heavy industry in Hamilton at the time, there was a lot of need for emergency care for accident victims."